ElicitSoftware/FHHS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 FHHS runs in <a href="https://github.com/ElicitSoftware/">Elicit Software</a>, a modular survey system for building and running complex surveys.
-This project was built with <a href="http://docker.com">Docker</a> and can be run locally with <a href="https://docs.docker.com/compose/">Docker Compose</a>.
-After installing Docker, please download the docker-compose.yml file and follow the instructions in that file.
+This project was built with <a href="http://docker.com">Docker</a> and can be run locally using <a href="https://docs.docker.com/compose/">Docker Compose</a>.
+After installing Docker, download the `docker-compose.yml` file and follow the instructions provided in that file.

 <!-- USAGE EXAMPLES -->
 ## Usage